 Seeking gainful employment can be difficult without the right resources.
 Even in-demand skilled workers find that mismatched talents or lacking connections may hinder their job search efforts.

 Fortunately, Forge is the premiere resource for workers to find companies that value their skills.
-Because it focuses exclusively on industrial labor, it helps connect people with opportunities on which they can build careers.
-As a top provider of skilled light industrial workers, it’s also a great place for today’s firms to shore up their workforce against ongoing economic trends.
+Because we focus exclusively on industrial labor, we help connect people with opportunities on which they can build careers.